sifrimlab/FOCUS/README.md

-# FOCUS: Multimodal preprocessing and registration pipeline for biomedical data
+# FOCUS: Fusion of Omics for Cohesive Unified Standardization

 This data processing pipeline has been designed to accomodate multiple projects in a versatile way and it's focused on being modality and task agnostic.